-LC earned a place in the national championship by winning first place in the regional tournament in November.
-“We went against very large schools and proved that it is not the size of the university that matters, but the hard work from determined students.”
-Lauren said.
-She described the victory as such a rewarding and satisfying experience, especially to see the team’s’ growth.
 “It was amazing!
 I was and am so proud of the team because they got to see all their hard work pay off.
-They really shone at that competition and it was wonderful to celebrate their success with them.”
-Dr. Kicklighter said about experiencing the team’s victory.
+They really shone at that competition and it was wonderful to celebrate their success with them,” Dr. Kicklighter said about experiencing the team’s victory.

 The team has proven a formidable competitor in recent years.
 “Being on the team for my entire undergraduate career, I have noticed that our willingness to learn and our love of education is what make us different,” Lauren said.

-The team dynamic, characterized by a strong bond and solid communication, helps the team, Lauren said.
-“We know each other’s’ strengths and weakness and are willing to help each other.
+The team dynamic, characterized by a strong bond and solid communication, helps the team, she added.
+“We know each other’s strengths and weakness and are willing to help each other.
 It is an enjoyable and intellectually stimulating atmosphere.”